joeldrapper/strict_ivars/README.md

 Note, this gem is very new and experimental.
 The API will probably change.

+## What does it do?

+It prevents you from using undefined instance variables by transforming your code as it is loaded.

+Instance variables must be defined in your object’s initializer (even if they are initially set to `nil`).
+Only then can they be accessed in the rest of the code.

+## Setup

 Add this gem to your gemfile.

 ```ruby